ArpitSachan/Internals-of-Node.js/README.md

 	Output: 1: 1001, 2: 1012
 	  this output should have been 1:1001, 2:2000(approximately) if node was actually single threaded.

-* This happens because libuv c++ side decides to run some computational functions ouside the even loop.
-They use ThreadPool(series of four threads to run comuptational tasks.)
+* This happens because **libuv c++** side decides to run some computational functions ouside the event loop.
+They use **ThreadPool**(series of four threads to run comuptational tasks.)
-* So four threads handle offloading work of expensive calculations outside the event loop.
+* So **four threads handle** offloading work of expensive calculations outside the event loop.
-* But if you use 5 pbkdf2 function ouptut will be like 1: 1750 2:1778 3:1781 4:1784 **5:2661**
+* But if you use **5 pbkdf2** function ouptut will be like 1: 1750 2:1778 3:1781 4:1784 **5:2661**
 * We can write custom JS codes that uses the thread pool.
-* All 'fs' module functions use the threadpool.
+* All **'fs' module** functions use the threadpool.
-* If you see above figure 2 functions are being assigned to a single core that's why it is taking more time to complete task 1,2,3,4 than in two functions case as cpu core has to do twice as work.
+* If you see above figure 2 functions are being assigned to a single core that's why it is taking more time to complete task 1,2,3,4 than in **two functions case** as cpu core has to do twice as work.
 When all these four function get completed 5th function gets added to thread pool.
 Below image explains the same thing.
-* We can change threadpool size using process.env.UV_THREADPOOL_SIZE = 2;
+* We can change threadpool size using ```process.env.UV_THREADPOOL_SIZE = 2;```
 <img src="https://github.com/ArpitSachan/Node.js/blob/master/Screenshot%20(297).png" width=300>

 </br>